List of EastEnders characters introduced in 2025: Norma Unwin

 Norma Unwin, portrayed by Jessica Turner, is the mother of Eve Panesar-Unwin (Heather Peace).
-Turner's casting was announced on 28 October 2025.
-She is due to tear Eve down, causing her to try and persuade her wife Suki Panesar-Unwin (Balvinder Sopal) to cancel adoption plans.
+Turner's casting was announced on 28 October 2025 and she made her first appearance on 3 November 2025.
+She tears Eve down, causing her to try and persuade her wife Suki Panesar-Unwin (Balvinder Sopal) to cancel adoption plans.
 Eve and Suki try to impress Norma, but fail to do so.
 Peace spoke about Norma: "Norma is a bit of a slippery fish.
-It’s very obvious she doesn’t really approve of Suki and Eve’s relationship.
+It's very obvious she doesn't really approve of Suki and Eve's relationship.
 Norma has her nose in the air a lot of the time, and she toys with them a little bit too.
-As the week goes on, there are some twists and turns, but when they start talking about proper stuff, it all blows up again…"
+As the week goes on, there are some twists and turns, but when they start talking about proper stuff, it all blows up again..."

+Nish arranges to get at Eve and Suki for their affair and puts Norma in hospital in October 2024.
+Eve gets the call from her estranged dad and she goes to see her mum in hospital with Suki.

-When Norma arrives, Eve is very nervous in her presence, but Suki and Eve maintain a strong front as they need a reference from her.
+Norma arrives in Walford in November 2025 when Eve ans Suki plan to apply for adoption, Eve is very nervous in her presence, but Suki and Eve maintain a strong front as they need a reference from her.
 Peace continued: "Eve believes that the entire adoption process relies on this reference.
 She can get other references, but they specifically requested one from before Eve had a criminal record.
 It might be that she can search around and find someone else, but the adoption assessor said it would be best coming from a parent or sibling."
 After initial doubts, Norma does write a reference for her daughter.
-Peace mused: "Norma is uptight, and I think she’s a bit of a narcissist.
-When she first arrives, it’s all pleasantries and politeness, but that’s just surface stuff.
+Peace mused: "Norma is uptight, and I think she's a bit of a narcissist.
+When she first arrives, it's all pleasantries and politeness, but that's just surface stuff.
 As soon as anyone touches on anything deeper, it all starts to unravel."